 In more severe stages where a goldfish has not been fed for a while, you will notice that they have a humpback appearance, this is because they are losing weight rapidly and their spines will start to stick out.
-This can affect their quality of life and energy levels, which is why it is important to ensure your goldfish do not go for more than 3–4 days without a decent meal.

 Many goldfish die as a result of improper feeding, diet, and/or portion sizes – which can be easily prevented by proper education.

 That's why we recommend the best-selling book, The Truth About Goldfish, which covers everything about goldfish nutrition, tank maintenance, illnesses & more!
 Check it out on Amazon today.

 Fasting is a common practice amongst goldfish keepers because it is believed that by doing this your goldfish will have a lesser chance of developing the buoyancy problem known as swim bladder disorder (SBD).
 This theory has not been scientifically proven as an effective method to fix or prevent swim bladder problems from occurring, though.
 The main belief stems from goldfish overeating (especially fancy-bodied goldfish that have rounded stomachs) may result in their full bellies pressing on their swim bladder and preventing them from controlling their buoyancy in the water efficiently.